marcornett/marcornett/README.md

 ## I'm a Software Developer, Glassblower, and Photographer!

-- 👨‍🎓 I'm currently a student at [Kenzie Academy][kenzie]!
+- 🎓  I'm currently a student at [Kenzie Academy][kenzie]!
+- 👨‍ Experience with React, Node.js, PostgreSQL, MongoDB, HTML/CSS, Git
 - 🐍  I'm currently learning Python
-- 👯‍♂ I'm looking to collaborate with other content creators
+- 👯‍ I'm looking to collaborate with other content creators
 - 🥅  2020 Goals: Contribute more to Open Source projects
 - ⚡   Fun fact: I love Glassblowing and Photography

 ### Connect with me: